 Malta Jazz Festival 2021: 12th-17th of July

 Ticket price: Single day tickets from €20, two day tickets from €30

 Glitch is a newer house and techno festival that was first hosted in 2016.
 This is the festival for anyone looking for a proper party with live acts performing at pool parties, cave raves and boat parties.
 The festival already has a good repetition and international following.
 In fact, the techno magazine Mixmag named it a “House and Techno paradise”.

-Glitch 2021 will be the fifth edition of the festival after it was postponed last year.
+Glitch 2022 will be the fifth edition of the festival after the 2020 and 2021 editions were postponed.
 The lineup is still to be confirmed.
-Judging from the 2020 lineup, there are a lot of big names that will hopefully come this year.
+Judging from the 2020 lineup, there are a lot of big names that will hopefully come.
 The 2020 lineup had confirmed acts that included Amelie Lens, DJ Bonobo, Nina Kraviz and Boston 168.

 Ticket price: Two-day access from €75

 AMP Lost & Found Festival (St Pauls Bay and around Malta)

 Annie Mac Presents: Lost & Found Festival!
 This is a music festival and dance party focusing on house, techno, drum and bass and other genres that are sure to get the party started.
 In short, imagine pool parties, beach clubs, cocktails, and good times.

 What’s unique about this festival, is that it combines live music and partying with wanderlust and the exploring of Malta.
 The event is held across 8 venues (plus some beach parties).
 Don’t worry about getting around as festival transport operates around the island.